Parks, Trails and Playgrounds

 West Park is a twelve acre park with a stocked, five acre lake and is located on the west side of Northcrest Dr. near the main entrance to Northampton.
 The lake is surrounded by one-half mile of trails, including an outer an inner loop.
 Additionally, there are benches, bird houses, workout stations, and several varieties of trees with identification markers planted throughout the park.
 A small pavilion and multi-use pier overlook the lake.

 This park is located at 6000 Inway Drive, east of Creekview Drive, at the Inway Recreation Complex.
-Recreation activities include a swimming pool (with a small child pool), playground, a pavilion overlooking the pool with picnic benches and an outdoor kitchen, walking trails and a fitness center.
+Recreation activities include a swimming pool with splash pad, playground, a pavilion overlooking the pool with picnic benches and an outdoor kitchen, walking trails and a fitness center.
 The fitness center has an assortment of exercise equipment and free weights.

 There are two circular trails, each a quarter mile in length, and a trail to Willow Creek.
 The Willow Creek trail has connecting trails to Creekview Drive and Gosling Road.
 The Gosling Road trail will eventually connect to the Spring Creek Greenway.
 Additionally, there are benches, picnic areas and several varieties of trees planted or growing naturally throughout the park.